JustFil01/AMAZING-APP/README.md

-# fuss-app
+# AMAZING-APP
-An app for Fußball enthusiasts
+An app for memes lovers that just like to waste time and scroll through memes.